react-native-clipboard/clipboard/README.md

 static getImage()
 ```

-Get content of image in base64 string type, this method returns a `Promise`, so you can use following code to get clipboard content (ANDROID only)
+Get content of image in base64 string type, this method returns a `Promise`, so you can use following code to get clipboard content (iOS and Android Only)

 ```jsx
 async _getContent() {